numinit/MeshOS/README.md

 # MeshOS

-Welcome to Planet Nix 2025 attendees! **This repository is experimental, and all APIs are subject to change.**
+**This repository is experimental, and all APIs are subject to change.**

 Current goals: